GabrielKP/MMB-Project/classifier-HO.md

 @todo: include code cell creating a plot of accuracy dependent on Epochs

-### Interesting other effects
+### Emerging other effects

 T

 @todo: include code cell showing the principal component for each of the numbers - "which pixel is most important for a a digit"

 ## Multi-Layer Networks

+( this will look like the section above, likely with more text and some graphs )

+### Accuracy

+### Learning Speed

+### Emerging other effects

+## Conclusion: How does a neural-network-classifier learning with Hebbs rule compare to a neural-network-classifier learning with Oja's rule?

+The network
+( I can only really start to write it with the other results in )

+ ## Future Work

+ There is many interesting things to have a longer look at:

+- How would a spiking neural network with the same learning rules do, compared to the models shown here.
+- Is there a better and actually effective way to train the intermediate layers?
+- How would a convoutional architecture perform?
+- How would recurrance affect the prediction accuracy?

 # References

-LeCun, Y., & Cortes, C., & Burges, C.J.C., The MNIST Database of Handwritten Digits \[Accessed 26.11.2020 18:00 CET\]. http://yann.lecun.com/exdb/mnist/
+LeCun, Y., Cortes, C., & Burges, C.J.C., The MNIST Database of Handwritten Digits \[Accessed 26.11.2020 18:00 CET\]. http://yann.lecun.com/exdb/mnist/

+Amato, G., Carrara, F., Falchi, F., Gennaro, C., & Lagani, G.(2019).
+Hebbian Learning Meets Deep Convolutional Neural Networks.
+In: Ricci E., Rota Bulò S., Snoek C., Lanz O., Messelodi S., Sebe N. (eds) Image Analysis and Processing – ICIAP 2019.
+ICIAP 2019.
+Lecture Notes in Computer Science, vol 11751.
+Springer, Cham. https://doi.org/10.1007/978-3-030-30642-7_29

+@todo, weight decay citation of the big book